Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ## 📈 Operation and Management

 ### Monitoring
-- Metrics collection with Prometheus
+- Metric collection with Prometheus
 - Usage analysis with Langfuse
 - Resource monitoring with CloudWatch

 ### Scheduling
-- Automatic start/stop from 8:00 to 22:00 on weekdays
+- Automatic start/stop from 8:00 AM to 10:00 PM on weekdays
-- Manual scaling according to demand
+- Manual scaling based on demand
 - Batch job scheduling

 ### Security